FreeSpirit11/100-days-of-python/11. Blackjack Capstone Project/README.md

 ## Acknowledgments

 This project is inspired by the #100DaysOfCode challenge by Angela Yu.
-Special thanks to the community for their support and contributions.

 Enjoy playing the Python Blackjack Game!